 Best Time To Visit

 Quarantine rules Maharashtra must be abided by all the domestic and foreign tourists coming to explore the state.
 Maharashtra is a huge state and there are different seasons applicable for specific places.
 However, an ideal Maharashtra trip must be made during the months of October to March.
 They are the best time to visit Maharashtra as the time offers a great climate which is perfect for vacationers who want to witness the scenic beauty.

 How To Reach

 Maharashtra has no dearth of airports as there are about 14 of them.
 Railroad connectivity is also very prominent in Maharashtra.
 Despite the amazing Sahyadri range of mountains, railways are a lifeline that passes through the hilly jungles passing scenic views and ghats.
 Also, road connectivity from nearby states are more than enough for easy accessibility to the state.
 The 2 most important cities in the state are Mumbai, the financial capital of India and Pune, the quiet and peaceful metropolitan.
 All the tourists are requested to follow all the protocols, rules and regulations stated in the Maharashtra tourist guidelines for remarkable travel experiences of the travellers.

 Maharashtra travel advisory clearly states that getting around the cities and towns.
-Here is a detailed information about intrastate travel:
+Here is detailed information about intrastate travel:

 - The Mumbai Metropolitan Region is seeing a lot of bus services in recent days.